epfl-ada/ada-2021-project-mahj/README.md

 To extract a topic associated to, for example, articles, we use [LSI](https://en.wikipedia.org/wiki/Latent_semantic_analysis) (*Latent semantic indexation*), which is also based on TF-IDF.

-##### Use of wikidata: automating the consortium extraction:
-In wikidata the media considered have an `owned by` attribute, which we can use, potentially recursively, to automate the consortium finding.
-To do that we will first have to either reparse the newspapers names  --which are for now all lower-case, all-attached-- to use them as input for the API, or to input them as-is in the wikidata search box, which seems[^1] to usually find the expected result.
-[^1]: tested by hand on some inputs
 ##### Notebook organization: the most important files.
   **TODO:  Confirm notebook organization.**